In this article, we are going to discuss about two terms frequently used in networking as a unit of data i.e, frame and packet.

 The term frame originated from networking specifically communication over serial lines where sender “frames” the data which is a collection of bits by adding special characters before and after the transmitted data.

 A Frame can be defined as a data unit used in Data Link layer.
-A frame is consist of markers which shows the beginning and end of the packet as well as addresses for sending and receiving.
+A frame is consist of markers which depicts the start and end of the packet and addresses for sending and receiving.

 A particular example of a frame is the Ethernet frame.
 The following points give you a brief about the various fields of a frame.

-- Ethernet frames are of varying length, with no frame smaller than 64 octets or larger than 1518 octets (header, data and CRC).
+- Ethernet frames are of varying length, with no frame lesser than 64 octets or greater than 1518 octets (header, data and CRC).

 - Ethernet frame formats contain the physical source as well as the destination MAC addresses of the device.